nhsbsa/immigration-hs/docs/documentation/using-notify.md

 Because your account is in trial mode you'll only be able to send emails to yourself.
-If you're doing user research you can add the participants email addresses to the ‘guest list' in GOV.UK Notify.
+If you're doing user research you can add the participants email addresses to the 'guest list' in GOV.UK Notify.
 This will let you send them emails too.
 You'll need to collect their email addresses and get consent to use them before doing your research.